marsch/Microservices/ManagementServices/CRUDMonitoring.md

 This microservice is part of the "Smart Data Framework Services".
 With the "CRUD Monitoring" the baseline operations create, read, update and delete will be supervised.

-## Requirements for the Integration Content Repository
+## Requirements for the CRUD Monitoring

 Within the Open Integration Hub we have to consider how we are fulfilling the following tasks: